 The referees may, at any time during the match, request that the players go to their respective sides.
-A visual signal, (3.1.9) is given by the referees.
+A visual signal, (3.1.9 Audible and visual signals) is given by the referees.

 This is especially applicable in, but not limited to, the following situations;